Bayer shares sag after US jury verdict in Roundup cancer trial

 The trial is only the second of more than 11,200 Roundup lawsuits set to go to trial in the United States.

-In the first trial, a California man was awarded damages by a jury in state court in August, which were later reduced to US$78 million.
+In the first trial, a California man was awarded damages by a jury in state court in August, which were later reduced to US$78 million from an original US$289 million that Monsanto sought to throw out.
 The case is on appeal.

+A third Roundup trial, handled by the same plaintiff lawyers who won the August verdict, is scheduled to start in California's Superior Court in Oakland on Thursday.

+It was brought by California couple Alva and Alberta Pilliod who were diagnosed with non-Hodgkin's lymphoma in 2011 and 2015 respectively.
+They allege their decades-long use of Roundup caused their cancers.

-Analysts at JP Morgan and Liberum said Bayer's market value reflected overly pessimistic expectations of the German group eventually settling for up to 20 billion euros or 40 billion euros, respectively.
+Analysts at JP Morgan and Liberum said Bayer's stock price shows the market expects an eventual settlement of up to 20 billion euros or 40 billion euros.
+They said that was overly pessimistic and they expected the final amount to be "substantially lower" than that.

 "Even if Monsanto/Bayer may win some cases, there is great uncertainty about the number of victories and defeats.
 That is why we expect Bayer to try to settle the remaining cases," said Bryan Garnier analyst Jean-Jacques Le Fur.